deadlyedge/file-store-next/README.md

 sharp should be installed and the version must NOT be 0.33! `npm install sharp@0.32.6`

+use both API routes and server actions for practise.

 ## enviroments

  - MONGO_URI: {working database}